desrod/python-openid/README.md

 To install the base library, just run the following command:

-python setup.py install
+sudo pip install -e .

-To run setup.py you need the distutils module from the Python standard library; some distributions package this seperately in a "python-dev" package.
+To install this module, you'll need to install 'pip' and its related dependencies from your distribution's package repository.
+These are typically called 'python-setuptools' and 'python-wheel'

 GETTING STARTED